Elijahamet/Elijahamet/README.md

 *🌟 Front end developer | MERN Stack Enthusiast | Builder of Digital Experiences*

 Welcome to my GitHub profile! 🚀 I’m a front  end developer specializing in the *MERN stack* (MongoDB, Express.js, React, Node.js).
 I’m passionate about crafting efficient, scalable, and visually appealing solutions that solve real-world problems.
-I am currently good in css, js, python, java and learni
+I am currently good in css, js, python, java, c# and learning more of the programming langu

 ---